arthurmezaonik/portfolio_project_5/README.md

 * CSS Validation

-    - All custom css files tested and return 0 problems.
+    - All custom CSS files were tested and returned 0 problems.

 * JS Validation